wilsonrljr/interval-sysid/README.md

+#  Identification of Dynamic Systems with Interval Arithmetic

 The code files used to get the results published in the paper "Identification of Dynamic Systems with Interval Arithmetic".

 Download the manuscript [here](https://www.researchgate.net/publication/319056862_Identification_of_Dynamic_Systems_with_Interval_Arithmetic "here").